profrobwells/first-llm-classifier/docs/prompting-with-python.md

 ```
 :::

-Show how you can make a system prompt to prime the LLM.
-Point out we switched back to Llama.
+A well-structured prompt helps the LLM provide more accurate and useful responses.
+For instance, you can set a system prompt to establish the model's tone and role.
+Let's switch back to Llama 3.3 and provide a `system` message that provides a specific motivation for the LLM's responses.

 {emphasize-lines="3-7,13"}
 ```python